Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Yep.

-George Happ, of course the leftists would be happy that Disney didn't fire Kimmel because they agree with him.
+Of course the leftists would be happy that Disney didn't fire Kimmel because they agree with him.

-I think there have been certain instances where um because he disagreed with their politics, he wasn't so fussed about it, basically.
+I think there have been certain instances where because he disagreed with their politics, he wasn't so fussed about it, basically.

 But I don't know that much about him.

-No, you know, you know what what what I take issue with is just you can be it's very easy to get things right when you speak in general terms.
+What I take issue with is just you can be it's very easy to get things right when you speak in general terms.

-Yeah, okay, it is it is wrong.
+Yeah, okay, it is wrong.

-I'm I'm okay with crushing our enemies.
+I'm okay with crushing our enemies.

 Baron von Warhock.

-Well, he's so bad that he destroys himself.
+Or he's so bad that he destroys himself.

 There's a case for it, yeah.